alanlivio/bash-helpers/README.md

 # How to install

 The bash-helpers has two requeriments: a `bash shell` and `git` .
 You can install `git` in any OS following steps from [here](https://git-scm.com/download).
 Linux and macOS support bash by default.

-In Windows, the [Git Installer](https://git-scm.com/download/win) also install a bash called `git bash` (when installer, enable WindowsTerminal config and use unix like ending lines).
-However, `git bash` do not use your home folder by default, to fix that run in powershell:
+In Windows, the [Git Installer](https://git-scm.com/download/win) also install a bash called `git bash`, however, it do not use your home folder by default.
+To fix it, run in powershell:

 ```powershell
   [Environment]::SetEnvironmentVariable("HOME", "${env:UserProfile}")
 ```

 Then, in `bash` (or `git bash`), you can clone and enable bash-helpers by extending your [Bash Startup File](https://www.gnu.org/software/bash/manual/html_node/Bash-Startup-Files.html).
-To do that, run in bash:
+To do that, run:

 ```bash
   git clone https://github.com/alanlivio/bash-helpers.git ~/.bh